MaoXinn/LightEA/README.md

 * graph_cache.pkl: cache file of graphs
 * translated_ent_name: entity names translated by Google translator

 Due to the limitation of upload file size, the DBP1M dataset is not included here.
+You can download it from https://github.com/ZJU-DAILY/LargeEA.

 ## Environment